-Peter DeMarzo is the John G. McDonald Professor of Finance at the Graduate School of Business, Stanford University, and Faculty Director of Stanford LEAD.
-He is the former President of the American Finance Association and a Research Associate at the National Bureau of
+Peter DeMarzo is the Stachelin Family Professor of Finance at the Graduate School of Business, Stanford University.
+He is the current President of the American Finance Association and a Research Associate at the National

-Economic Research.
+Bureau of Economic Research.
 He teaches MBA and Ph.D. courses in Corporate Finance and Financial Modeling.
-Professor DeMarzo has also taught at the Haas School of Business and the Kellogg Graduate School of Management.
-He is a Fellow of the Econometric Society, the American Finance Association, and former National Fellow at the Hoover Institution.
+In addition to his experience at the Stanford Graduate School of Business, Professor DeMarzo has taught at the Haas School of Business and the Kellogg Graduate School of Management, and he was a National Fellow at the Hoover Institution.

 Professor DeMarzo received the Sloan Teaching Excellence Award at Stanford and the Earl F. Cheit Outstanding Teaching Award at U.C.
 Berkeley.
-Professor DeMarzo has served as an Associate Editor for The Review of Financial Studies and Financial Management, as well as Vice President and director of the American Finance Association and President of the Western Finance Association.
+Professor DeMarzo has served as an Associate Editor for The Review of Financial Studies, Financial Management, and the B.E.
+Journals in Economic Analysis and Policy, as well as Vice President and director of the American Finance Association.
+He has also served as Vice President and President of the Western Finance Association.
 Professor DeMarzo's research is in the area of corporate finance, asset securitization, and contracting, as well as market structure and regulation.
 His recent work has examined issues of the optimal design of contracts and securities, leverage dynamics and the role of bank capital regulation, and the influence of information asymmetries on stock prices and corporate investment.
-He has received numerous awards including the Western Finance Association Corporate Finance Best-Paper Award, the Charles River Associates Best-Paper Award, the Barclays Global Investors/Michael Brennan Best-Paper of the Year Award from The Review of Financial Studies, and the Brattle Prize for the best corporate finance paper from the Journal of Finance.
+He has also received numerous awards including the Western Finance Association Corporate Finance Best-Paper Award, the Charles River Associates Best-Paper Award, and the Barclays Global Investors/Michael Brennan Best-Paper of the Year Award from The Review of Financial Studies.

-Professor DeMarzo was born in Whitestone, New York.
+Professor DeMarzo was born in Whitestone, New York, and is married with three boys.
 He and his family enjoy hiking, biking, and skiing.